ccammack/ccammack.com/content/posts/create-a-centralized-backup-server-with-freebsd/index.md

 ##### Cancel Backup If the Drive Is Too Full

-Use `zpool list` to check the used space on the backup drive and cancel before starting if it's over 80%.
+Use `zpool list` to check the used space on the backup drive and cancel the backup step if it's over 80%.
+If the drive runs low on space, the blink(1) will flash *orange* for the backup step in the final results.

 {{< highlight txt >}}
 backup() {